The Different Types of Street Advertising

 - Guerrilla marketing: this kind of advertising technique utilizes low cost promotional tools, such as flyers, graffiti, and sticker bombing, placed in a localized fashion in order to promote an event, product, and / or service within that given location.

 Some of these methods of street advertising may seem favorable to you, while others may seem like a waste of time.
 You may base your assessment on cost, aesthetic, time consumption, proven success rate, along with other variables, including polls on public likability.
 While it is ultimately up to you on whether you incorporate the use of these marketing methods, before you make a decision, you should research and become acquainted with street graphic advertising.
 Street graphic advertising uses floor and ground graphic designs to promote a brand, idea, logo, etc. Street graphics have proven very successful for outdoor events and venues.
-For more information on street graphics, please contact Asphalt Art, USA.
+For more information on street graphics, please contact Jessup.